feathersjs/docs/api/errors.md

 Feathers errors contain the following fields:

-- `name` - The error name (ie. "BadRequest", "ValidationError", etc.)
+- `name` - The error name (e.g. "BadRequest", "ValidationError", etc.)
 - `message` - The error message string
 - `code` - The HTTP status code
-- `className` - A CSS class name that can be handy for styling errors based on the error type. (ie. "bad-request" , etc.)
+- `className` - A CSS class name that can be handy for styling errors based on the error type. (e.g. "bad-request" , etc.)
 - `data` - An object containing anything you passed to a Feathers error except for the `errors` object.
 - `errors` - An object containing whatever was passed to a Feathers error inside `errors`.
 This is typically validation errors or if you want to group multiple errors together.